XRPLF/xrpl-dev-portal/content/tutorials/interoperability/join-evm-sidechain-devnet.md

 ## Start the Node

-The final step is to start the node.
+Start the node.

 ```bash
 exrpd start
 ```

-Once enough voting power (+2/3) from the genesis validators is up-and-running, the node will start producing blocks.
+Once enough voting power (+2/3) from the genesis validators is up-and-running, the node starts producing blocks.